thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 2. Describe the programming environment you will use to create the Python application, including both the software and hardware you will use.

-  	The software I will be using is the Visual Studio Code IDE, but it can be run on any IDE that can code in python.
+  	The software I will be using is the Visual Studio Code IDE, but it can be run on any IDE that can code in Python.
-	The harware I will use is a personal destop computer.
+	The hardware I will use is a personal desktop computer.

 4. Evaluate the space-time complexity of each major segment of the program and the entire program using big-O notation.